CodeSonia/travelrMap/README.md

 As a User...

-- I want to be able to easily navigate the webiste so that I can find the content I am looking for.
+- I want to be able to easily navigate the website so that I can find the content I am looking for.
 - I want to be able to find destinations, so that I can see a variety of choices before making a decision.
 - I want to be able to contact TravlerMap regarding any query.
 - I want to be able to access social media accounts, so I can be part of TravelrMap's community.